 Why is this important now?

 This is important for employers to consider in their current recruitment process.
-The students being hired later in 2021 and especially those being fast-tracked risk lacking assumed knowledge when they move to higher levels.
+Particularly for students hired halfway through 2022 and especially those being fast-tracked risk lacking assumed knowledge when they move to higher levels.
 Similarly, students being recruited now are likely to have suffered from the adverse impacts to their education from COVID.
 Meaning they may need a gentler transition into the workplace.
 It is therefore likely to take longer for them to complete their AAT qualifications.

 Employers more than ever before need to take into consideration the individual candidate’s academic achievements before deciding whether to start them on Level 2 or Level 3.
 The recruitment may also need to be more forgiving to students in the ‘COVID generation’.
 Offering more support at the beginning and expecting later qualification dates.